mapbender/mapbender/UPGRADING.md

 3) Leverage the Twig capabilities of HTMLElement to generate asset urls from within the `content` option body, e.g.:
    `<script src="{{ asset('something-in-your-web-folder.js') }}">`

+#### Partial FOM absorption
+Mapbender has [taken in certain portions of FOM](https://github.com/mapbender/mapbender/pull/1120).
+The general BC impact of this move will be very low, but there is a definite impact for installations with drop-in customized `manager.html.twig` and / or `menu.html.twig` templates.
+Concise instructions what to do are [in the pull](https://github.com/mapbender/mapbender/pull/1120).

 ## v3.0.7.7
 Starting from Mapbender v3.0.7.7, PrintClient JavaScript widget inherits from ImageExport JavaScript widget.